-I grew up near a small village (Athea) in West Limerick, where I developed my creative writing skills taking minutes for the Legion of Mary.
-If I had been treasurer, I might have developed a more lucrative skill set!
-At different stages, I played tin whistle, accordion, piano – and later on, the guitar.
+Catherine Cunningham grew up near a small village (Athea) in West Limerick, where she developed her creative writing skills taking minutes for the Legion of Mary.
+At different stages, she played tin whistle, accordion, piano – and later on, the guitar.

-I left college with a degree in philosophy and moved to Boston where, one Sunday afternoon, the words of a subway poet inspired me to quit my office job and take to the subway with my accordion.
+After studying philosophy in college, she moved to Boston, where one Sunday afternoon, the words of a subway poet inspired her to quit her office job and take to the subway with her accordion.

-One evening, I decided to sing a verse of a song a capella and was amazed to discover a dollar bill floating into my accordion case.
-Encouraged by this, I laminated the dollar bill, exchanged my accordion for a guitar and took to the roads.
+One evening, she decided to sing a verse of a song a capella and was amazed to discover a dollar bill floating into her accordion case.
+Encouraged by this, she laminated the dollar bill, exchanged her accordion for a guitar and took to the roads.

-After recording my first CD “Circles of Crazy” in 2000, I returned to Ireland and now work on music and education projects.
+After recording her first CD “Circles of Crazy” in 2000, she returned to Ireland and now lives in West Cork where she works on music and education projects.

-In 2013, I produced a second CD/Book – “Do You Remember Me?” with the wonderful Cork artist, Spark Deeley, and I am currently in the process of recording my fourth album “Bothering the Dead” (the third album “Stronger for the Flame” is due for release next year!)
+In 2013, she produced a second CD/Book – “Do You Remember Me?” with Cork artist, Spark Deeley.
+She is currently finishing her third album “Bothering the Dead” which is due out later this year.

 “I receive hundreds of albums each year and I think there is something very special in what she does.”